ravindrasrivastava833/Root-detection-plugin/README.md

 # root-detection

-To detect device is Rooted/Jailbreaked or not
+To detect whether device is Rooted/Jailbreaked or not

 ## Install